Professional Context

 4 Expert PromptsIncident Report and Corrective Action

 When responding to an emergency, it's essential to document all details in the incident report, including the time of arrival, incident type, and resources utilized.
-To generate a comprehensive incident report using Jasper, provide the following details: [INSERT INCIDENT DATE], [DESCRIBE INCIDENT LOCATION], [LIST RESOURCES UTILIZED], and [NOTE ANY INJURIES OR DAMAGES].
+To generate a comprehensive incident report using Jasper, provide the following details: [INCIDENT DATE], [DESCRIBE INCIDENT LOCATION], [LIST RESOURCES UTILIZED], and [NOTE ANY INJURIES OR DAMAGES].
 Additionally, outline the corrective actions taken, such as [LIST CORRECTIVE ACTIONS] and [DESCRIBE FOLLOW-UP TASKS].
 For example, if the incident involved a malfunctioning fire truck, the report should include the truck's make and model, as well as any site notes or inspection checklists that may have contributed to the malfunction.
 Use Jasper to analyze the incident report and provide recommendations for improving safety protocols and preventing similar incidents in the future.

 Inspection Checklist and Follow-up Tasks